Hajar1010/indoor_plants/README.md

 ## How to view

 1. Clone or download this repository.
-2. Open the `index.html` file in any modern web browser.
+2. Open the `indoor_plants.html` file in any modern web browser.
 3. Explore the indoor plants page!

 ## Project Status

-This is a static HTML project with no CSS or JavaScript (yet).
+This is a static HTML project with CSS .
 Future enhancements may include styling and interactivity.

 always welcome for questions or feedback